What Is the VA’s Burn Pit Registry?

 What Is the Registry Used For?

 Research on the long-term health effects of exposure to military burn pits is currently limited.
-The registry allows the VA to look at a wide-range of data from service members who were exposed and draw conclusions or suggestions about the impact of military exposures.
+The registry allows VA to look at a wide range of data from service members who were exposed and draw conclusions about the impact of military exposures.

-The registry requests information about a wide range of areas to get a comprehensive picture of a veteran’s habits and lifestyle to determine how their deployment, as well as pre-deployment and post-deployment life, could impact their health.
+The registry requests information about a wide range of areas to get a comprehensive picture of a veteran’s habits and lifestyle to determine how their service, as well as their pre-deployment and post-deployment life, could impact their health.